Justin Trudeau and the Liberals abandoned us during our greatest hour of need. And if there’s a greater act of political betrayal, please let me know.

-On Monday, Trudeau and the Liberals voted with the Harper Conservatives to kill an NDP motion to stop the Canada-China Foreign Investment Promotion and Protection Act (FIPA) from becoming law.
+On Monday, Trudeau and the Liberals voted with the Harper Conservatives to kill an NDP motion to stop Harper’s sellout Canada-China Foreign Investment Promotion and Protection Act (FIPA) from becoming law.

-The New Democrats and Green Party leader Elizabeth May asked the House of Commons to defend Canada; they voted in favor of the motion:
+The New Democrats and Green Party leader Elizabeth May had asked the House of Commons to defend Canada; they voted in favor of the motion, which stated:

 That, in the opinion of this House, the government should inform the Government of the People’s Republic of China, that it will not ratify the Canada-China Foreign Investment Promotion and Protection Agreement.

-FIPA, negotiated in secret, is a sell-out pact.
-It’s a pact that could conquer Canada the way colonial powers conquered and plundered Africa and other parts of the world.
+FIPA, negotiated in secret in Vladivostok, Russia, in September, 2012. is a sell-out pact.
+It’s a pact that could conquer Canada the way colonial powers conquered and plundered Africa and other parts of the formally-colonized world.

 Accoding to the progressive thinktank Council of Canadians, FIPA “will give China-based corporations 31 years of “protection” against environmental policies and other government decisions that put people before profits.
-The FIPA with China will lead to more corporate lawsuits like the ones against Quebec’s moratorium on fracking, where a US energy firm wants $250 million in “compensation” for the community’s right to say no to dangerous natural gas drilling.”
+The FIPA with China will lead to more corporate lawsuits against the Canadian government.
+Already, a US energy firm is seeking $250 million in “compensation” after Quebec declared a moratorium on fracking.

 But then again, should we be surprised?
 Trudeau supports the discredited Keystone XL pipeline.
-He’s already embraced Harper’s CNOOC-Nexen deal, which pushes Canada closer to becoming a petro-state and “can pose a threat to national security” to Canada.
-He unreservedly supports the Canadian senate, our scandal-ridden “useless, expensive, undemocratic appendage of government” and “chamber of disrepute“.
+He’s already embraced Harper’s CNOOC-Nexen deal, which pushes Canada closer to becoming a petro-state, and can pose a threat to Canada’s national security.

 — Bianca Caramento (@BCaramento) April 22, 2013